Jim O’Horo Columbia Gorge Explorer

 If you want to try bicycle camping, here’s an inexpensive opportunity to experience some of the best scenery in North America.
-This tour has run for 20 years to rave reviews.
-Although this is a good match for both first-time and experienced “tourers,” riders need to be physically prepared for the daily mileage and sustained hill climbing (mileages shown below are close, but individual bike computers may vary slightly.
+This tour has run for more than 20 years to rave reviews.
+Although this is a good match for both first-time and experienced “tourers,” riders need to be physically prepared for the daily mileage and sustained hill climbing (mileages shown below are close, but individual bike computers may vary slightly).
 Side trips and shortcuts may also affect the total mileage.

 Day 1.
-(49 miles) Vancouver to Home Valley Park.
+(51 miles) Vancouver to Home Valley Park.
 Starting at Larson’s Bakery, we’ll head out via local roads through Camas and Washougal, along forested Washougal River Road, drop down to Hwy 14, then pass Beacon Rock, Columbia River Gorge Interpretive Center, Bonneville Dam, and the town of Stevenson, taking in the views of scenic Gorge peaks before camping at a small county park just past the turnoff to Carson.
 Supplies and restaurants are available in Stevenson.
-Because of traffic concerns, we suggest leaving between 7:00 and 8:00 a.m. rather than between 8:00 and 9:00 a.m. as in previous years.
+Ride Leaders will be available at 7:00 a.m. for check-in.
+All riders should leave the start by 8:00 a.m.

 Continue past stunning cliffs and peaks, through a series of tunnels and passing Catherine Creek scenic area, the small towns of Bingen and Lyle, and the pictographs at Horsethief Lake State Park.
 Then climb through open hills with expansive Gorge views to Maryhill Winery and Maryhill Museum of Art (extensive collection of Rodin sculptures) before a breathtaking descent (9.8%, according to RwGPS) past Stonehenge and crossing the Columbia into Oregon and heading to our campsite on the Deschutes River.
 Some food (mostly fast food) is available in Biggs.